 One of the challenges is to optimize end-to-end latencies by changing the task mapping of the given model.
-Figure 13 shows an Amalthea modelling example, which includes multiple tick values for different mapping targets: e.g. workload WL3 requires a default of 6000 ticks when mapped to the Cortex A57, and 3000 ticks when mapped to the GPU.
+Figure 12 shows an Amalthea modelling example, which includes multiple tick values for different mapping targets: e.g. workload WL3 requires a default of 6000 ticks when mapped to the Cortex A57, and 3000 ticks when mapped to the GPU.
+Note this entries also implicitly define the possible mapping targets.